Integration best practices – Service robustness

 One of the services our company offers is hosting of Atlassian products.
-In order to support our hosting customers efficiently, we've set up a support portal using Jira Service Desk.
+In order to support our hosting customers efficiently, we've set up a support portal using Jira Service Management.
 Aside from the fact that we're Atlassian partners and should really 'eat our own dog food', there are several important reasons why we chose this type of customer contact point:

 Make it easy for your users to specify what they need your help with.
 By adding specific request types, support agents will be able to tackle issues more efficiently and resolve them quicker.
 This is because specific request types means requests can be prioritised, validated and assigned quickly and efficiently.
 Aside from that (and we will elaborate on this in the next step) you can request information from customers that relate to a specific type of request.

 We recommend avoiding request types that are too broad or too vague, or that simply state “incident” or “service request”.
 If you do want to add general types however, make sure to place them lower in the list.

 Linking specific questions to each type of request will give support agents the information they need to help customers as well and as efficiently as possible.In the case of an incident for example, you might want to have the following information: